DIAGNijmegen/website-content/content/pages/projects/aaa-detection-ct.md

 ## Results
 The algorithm you will develop should be made available as a Docker container on https://grand-challenge.org/algorithms/.
 It can then be applied to CT scans from hospitals that use the grand-challenge infrastructure.

+## Requirements
+- Students Artificial Intelligence, Data Science, Computer Science or similar in the final stages of their Master education
+- You should be proficient in Python programming and have a theoretical understanding of deep learning architectures
+- Basic biological/biomedical knowledge is preferred.